rotembar22/Product-Recommendation-System/README.md

  • A recommendation will consist of 3 items that are shown to the customer simultaneously on a screen.
 (The ordering of the 3 recommended items does not matter.)

 <br>Therefore the metric **Hit-Rate** described as follows:<br>
-Numbers of items that were sessfully purchased from the offers item divided by the number of items offered.
+The number of items that were sessfully purchased from the offered items divided by the number of items offered.
 <br>
 I don't think this is the metric that best represents the model's success.
 It does not consider the number of items made in the transaction.
 For future work, I would like to think of a metric that would better represent the model's success.